 SIMPLE CONCEPT: Artisan/handmade soaps are made using the basic chemical restructuring of oils (fatty acids) + liquids (water, milk, tea, etc) + an alkaline (sodium hydroxide, aka: food-grade lye, or potassium hydroxide).
 When they come together they go through a process called saponification, resulting in a substance referred to as the salt of a fatty acid: SOAP.
 Once saponification occurs, there is no remaining lye.
 And there is no such thing as soap made without lye, either.

 GLYCERIN: A wonderful, natural byproduct of artisan soap is glycerin, which is a humectant—it attracts water and seals moisture into the skin.
 Glycerin is also an emollient, making skin not only moist, but soft to the touch.
-What’s really interesting is that commercially made soaps strip out the glycerin byproduct, using it instead in higher-priced products such as moisturizing creams, lotions and hygiene items!
+What’s really interesting is that commercially made soaps typically have had the glycerin byproduct removed, using it instead in higher-priced products such as moisturizing creams, lotions and hygiene items!
 Synthetic/chemical “moisturizers” are then added to the manufactured “soap,” many of which can become skin irritants.
 (I put the word soap in quotes because in the end it’s more of a detergent than a soap.)

-What else you WON’T find in Simplí products: NO parabens, NO GMO oils (petroleum-based or genetically modified), NO phthalates, NO pre-made bases.
+What else you WON’T find in Simplí products: NO parabens, NO GMO oils (petroleum-based or genetically modified), NO phthalates, NO pre-made soap or lotion bases.

 As for scents, I select cold-expressed essential oils as well as cosmetic-grade fragrance oils which are phthalate-free, as some people want a scent with more longevity or request scents that are not found organically/in nature.